 Throughout her decades of untreated celiac disease, Esposito was still a working actress.
 At one point when she was filming a show in Los Angeles, her symptoms became dramatically worse.
 “My skin started peeling off my face,” she says.
 “My fingernails started to chip really bad, my hair started to fall out in clumps.
 And the exhaustion was at an all-time insane high.”

 She just kept working, as she always had, because she didn’t want her illness to stop her ambitions.
 But then one day, in the middle of a take, her tooth popped out of her mouth.
-There was no denying that she was very, very ill, but she still hadn’t found anyone who could help her.
+There was no denying that she was very, very ill.

 Esposito had been seeing one of the top gastroenterologists in the country for years, but he’d never thought to test her for celiac disease.
 Instead, he referred her to a female internist who he thought might be able to help.
 At that point, Esposito was so sick that her assistant had to carry her into the office.
 Sobbing, she told the doctor, “You’re my last hope.”